 A diabetes diagnosis opens the door to a number of questions, from “What the heck is an A1c?” to “What can I even eat now?”
 And despite higher than ever rates of diabetes, misinformation abounds.
-It is estimated that 1.2 million Australians had diabetes according to Diabetes Australia.
+Today, about 34 million U.S. adults—that’s more than one in 10—are living with diabetes and another 7 million may be undiagnosed, according to the Centers for Disease Control and Prevention (CDC).
 Yet myths like the ones below continue to trip people up.

 The myth: Diabetes affects only those with obesity.

-That said, a weight loss of just 5% to 10% of body weight may make it easier to manage blood sugar levels, according to Diabetes Australia.
+That said, a weight loss of just 5% to 10% of body weight may make it easier to manage blood sugar levels, according to the CDC.
 If you’re living with diabetes and looking to lose weight, WW’s new diabetes-tailored PersonalPoints™ Program can help.
-Created by WW’s nutrition and behaviour change scientists alongside diabetes experts, the program provides members living with type 1 or type 2 diabetes with fully individualised food plans based on their bodies, goals, and the foods they love—all while taking their health conditions into account.
+Created by WW’s nutrition and behavior change scientists alongside diabetes experts, the program provides members living with type 1 or type 2 diabetes with fully individualized food plans based on their bodies, goals, and the foods they love—all while taking their health conditions into account.

 The myth: You have to give up carbs when you have diabetes.

-Fact: This carb confusion may stem from the fact that foods that are higher in carbohydrates can raise blood sugar more than those that are lower in carbs.
-But that doesn’t mean you have to kiss bread or other carbs, like fruit and dairy, goodbye.
-Instead, the goal is to lean toward carbs that are higher in fibre and lower in added sugars and saturated fats, like non-starchy vegetables, whole grains (such as wholemeal bread and pasta), and beans.
+Real talk: This carb confusion may stem from the fact that foods that are higher in carbohydrates can raise blood sugar more than those that are lower in carbs.
+But that doesn’t mean you have to kiss bread or other carbs, like fruit and dairy, good-bye.
+Instead, the goal is to lean toward carbs that are higher in fiber and lower in added sugars and saturated fats, like non-starchy vegetables, whole grains (such as whole-wheat bread and pasta), and beans.

 Happily, WW makes that easier.
-Instead of having to analyse a nutrition label, all you need to do is look to the PersonalPoints value of a food.
-Our Points® algorithm crunches all the data, factoring in fibre and differentiating between unsaturated vs. saturated fats and natural vs. added sugars to guide you toward better-for-you choices.
+Instead of having to analyze a nutrition label, all you need to do is look to the PersonalPoints value of a food.
+Our Points® algorithm crunches all the data, factoring in fiber and differentiating between unsaturated vs. saturated fats and natural vs. added sugars to guide you toward better-for-you choices.

-Face: People with type 2 diabetes almost always initially have prediabetes, a condition where blood sugar levels are more elevated than normal but not high enough to be diagnosed as diabetes.
+Real talk: People with type 2 diabetes almost always initially have prediabetes, a condition where blood sugar levels are more elevated than normal but not high enough to be diagnosed as diabetes.
 But while prediabetes is serious, it certainly doesn’t have to lead to diabetes.
-Think of it as a wake-up call to make some lifestyle changes to prevent it turning into diabetes.
+Think of it as a wake-up call to make some lifestyle changes.

 The myth: You can’t reverse diabetes.